grongierisc/formation-template/README.md

     bool:Boolean = None
 ````

-Then, we change the response of bo.IrisOperation by that response, and set the value of its boolean randomly (or not).
-In the `python/bo.py`you need to add two imports and change the IrisOperation class:
+Then, we change the response of bo.IrisOperation by that response, and set the value of its boolean randomly (or not).<br>In the `python/bo.py`you need to add two imports and change the IrisOperation class:
 ````python
 import random
 from msg import FormationIrisResponse